UWCubeSat/cpp-boot-camp/notes/primitive-data-types.md

 ## Integers
 ___
 Integers are a bit more complicated than you would think.
-A positive integer would be represented how you think it would, using the normal conversion discussed in **Numerical Representation**.
+A positive integer would be represented how you think it would, using the normal conversion discussed in [Numerical Representation](notes/numerical-representations.md).
 If an integer is defined in code such that it only supports positive numbers, it is called *unsigned*.

 But what about negative integers, or *signed* integers?
 What happens is that the Most Significant Bit (MSBit) is used to indicate the sign of the digit (1 for negative, 0 for positive).
 However, it will be in the interest of the computer to be able to directly add binary numbers together, but unfortunately, manipulating the MSBit alone won't cut it.